bob85670/KUtrace-experiments/README.md

 Beyond being a collection of tools, this repository serves as a detailed portfolio of my knowledge in low-level system performance, latency optimization, and mechanical sympathy.
 The experiments in the `Solution/` directory are designed to measure, analyze, and optimize software performance by understanding the behavior of the underlying hardware and software systems.
 Each chapter represents a deep dive into a specific concept, building a comprehensive picture of modern performance engineering.

+Some code is provided by Richard L. Sites in https://github.com/dicksites/KUtrace.

 ---

 ## Performance Insights & Key Concepts